 I got this idea originally from Ashlyn Carter sharing on the Called to Both Podcast with Joy Michelle.
 The episode is an incredible compilation of work-from-home hacks to increase productivity as a working mom.
 It includes myself, Stephanie Kase, Ashlyn Carter, and Ashley Freehan.
 Ashlyn shared that she does her early morning work sessions by having an accountability partner in the form of another business owner.
 She talked about how you got your cup of coffee, no makeup on, just ready to go, opening Zoom and saying hi.
 Then you keep it pulled up for accountability while accomplishing whatever you're working on for the day.

 This would be great if you're in a season where you could use an extra two or three hours, once a week, when the baby's sleeping, to get focused work done.
-If you're in Breakthrough Brand All Access, definitely post about it in the group, and I'm sure you could find an accountability buddy to do this with!

 4. Let go of traditional views of time management.